GreatCowBASIC/Help/output/md/serial_rs232_buffer_ring.md

     // Get character(s) and send back
-    // Get character(s) and send back
     Do

         //  Do we have data in the buffer? if bkbhit then

-            // Send the next character in the buffer to the terminal, exposed via the function `bgetc` back the terminal HSerSend bgetc
+            // Send the next character in the buffer to the terminal, exposed via the function `bgetc`          ' <<< draining the buffer ring one character at a time
+            HSerSend bgetc

         end if